Seleucia: Seleucid Empire

 The upper part of a bronze statuette of Hercules (also bronze Heracles of Mesene or Characene), from Seleucia, Iraq.
-Both thighs (not shown) have a bilingual inscription (Greek and Parthian), Iraq Museum, Baghdad.
+Both thighs (not shown, see below) have a bilingual inscription (Greek and Parthian), Iraq Museum, Baghdad.

 Seleucia, as such, was founded as the first capital of the Seleucid Empire by Seleucus I Nicator.
 A foundation date of 300 BC was proposed by Auguste Bouch-Leclerq in 1914.
 Other scholars proposed 306 BC and 312 BC.
 Seleucus was one of the Diadochi successors of Alexander the Great who, after Alexander's death, divided his empire among themselves.
 Although Seleucus soon moved his main capital to Antioch, in northern Syria, Seleucia became an important center of trade, Hellenistic culture, and regional government under the Seleucids.